kevinjalbert/kevinjalbert.github.io/source/articles/2016-10-31-sidekiq-contained-callbacks.md

     base.include(ActiveSupport::Callbacks)

     # Check to see if we already have any callbacks for :perform
-    # Prevents overwritting callbacks if we already included this module (and defined callbacks)
+    # Prevents overwriting callbacks if we already included this module (and defined callbacks)
     base.define_callbacks :perform unless base.respond_to?(:_perform_callbacks) && base._perform_callbacks.present?

     class << base